wecancode-live/java-practice/src/main/java/in/balamt/practice/algorithms/sort/BubbleSortApp.md

 | 14  | 27  | 33  | ```35``` | ```10``` |
 |-----|-----|-----|----------|----------|
 We know then that 10 is smaller 35.
-Hence they are not sorted.
+Hence, they are not sorted.

 | 14  | 27  | 33  | ```35``` | ```10``` |